 Asked where he sees himself in 10 years, Carlos replies, “I hope to be fighting to win many Grand Slams and fighting to be No 1, to continue playing with the same enthusiasm as when I was 18 years old.”Asked where he sees himself in 10 years, Carlos replies, “I hope to be fighting to win many Grand Slams and fighting to be No 1, to continue playing with the same enthusiasm as when I was 18 years old.”

 A short sentence that says a lot.
 “To win a lot of Grand Slams”; “fighting to be No 1”; “to keep playing with the same enthusiasm as when I was 18.”
 It sounds so like the young Rafa.

 So is being compared to Nadal pressure or motivation?
 “Neither,” says Alcaraz.
 “I know that there will never be another like Rafa in history.
 I am Carlos.”

-It’s worth listening to what Nadal said, even before Alcaraz’s surge into the top 10 in the first half of 2022.
-“I really believe Carlos is going to progress quickly.
+After that victory, the elder Spaniard said, “I really believe Carlos is going to be able to progress quickly.
 He is a complete player.
 I mean, he’s brave, he’s able to go to the net very often, great forehand, great backhand.”

 A recipe for success

-And then the 13-time Roland Garros champion deploys the salad theory to explain even better who Carlos Alcaraz is and who Carlos Alcaraz can become.
+And then the 14-time Roland Garros champion deploys the salad theory to explain even better who Carlos Alcaraz is and who Carlos Alcaraz can become.

-“When you make a salad and you are putting ingredients inside the salad, he has plenty of ingredients to become a great player.
+“When you make a salad and you are putting ingredients inside the salad.
+Carlos has plenty of ingredients to become a great player.
 That’s the main thing.”